Kuber Chandra Biswas

-Kuber Chandra Biswas is a Bangladesh Awami League politician and the former Member of Parliament of Khulna-5.
+Kuber Chandra Biswas is a Bangladesh Awami League politician and a former member of parliament for Khulna-5.

 Career

-Biswas started his career as a Judicial Magistrate in then united Bengal in 1944.
-He retired as District Judge of Barisal in 1966 and started practice as a pleader in the Dacca High Court.
-He was elected to East Pakistan Assembly in 1970 and simultaneously as Bar Council Deputy Secretary.
+Biswas started his career as a judicial magistrate in then united Bengal in 1944.
+He retired as district judge of Barisal in 1966 and started practice as a pleader in the Dacca High Court.
+He was elected to East Pakistan Assembly in 1970 and simultaneously as Bar Council deputy secretary.
 He was elected to parliament from Khulna-5 as a Bangladesh Awami League candidate in 1973.